 This two-part Premier Course will provide HR and other professionals with tools to understand and recognize how stress, anxiety, interpersonal conflict and mental illness negatively impacts the business with loss productivity and legal claims.
 Attendees will access the best research and case studies, learn what resources are available and how to create and maintain a healthy work environment.

-Sessions are 3-hours each, from 9am to 12pm, and designed to engage participants through examples, exercises and case studies.
+Sessions are 3-hours each, from 9am to 12pm (in person and online) and designed to engage participants through examples, exercises and case studies.
 Attendees may share professional experiences in a comfortable, supportive environment.

 Understanding the Problem and the Role of the HR Professional